itsneeleshsingh/pwn.college_neelesh/CitadelCTF-writeups.md

+# Randomly Accessed Memories
+This challenge involves analyzing a GitHub repository to uncover hidden information.
+The repository contains cryptic commits related to Daft Punk's music and is intertwined with git commands.
+The task is to find specific missing commits and decode base64 encoded data to retrieve the flag.

+## My Solve
+**Flag:** `citadel{w3_4r3_up_4ll_n1t3_t0_g1t_lucky}`
+1. We started the challenge by opening the provided GitHub link and cloned the repository to our local machine.
+2. Upon examining the files, We noticed that the "notes" files didn't contain any relevant information.
+3. We then opened the `changes` file and noticed that commits 56, 122, and 279 were missing from the list.
+4. We decided to look through the commit history using `git log` and found that the commits were scattered and not in order.
+5. After scrolling through the commit history, We found a commit titled `Add secret chunk 3 (base64)` with commit hash 279.
+6. We searched for the other missing commits and found that each contained a base64 encoded message.
+7. Then, the next problem was that we had to convert the base 64 encoded data into the flag.
+We simply went into a base64 encoder and decoder software and pasted the three encoded statements.
+8. Decoding the messages revealed the flag.

+## What I Learned
+- I learned about the importance of understanding git commit history and how to navigate through it.
+- I gained practical experience with base64 encoding and decoding.
+- I realized the significance of attention to detail when looking for anomalies like missing commit numbers.

+## References
+- [Base 64 Decode Tool](https://www.base64decode.org/) - Used for decoding the base64 encoded messages.

 # Selected Ambient Work
 The challenge provides us with an audio file with a hidden message.
 The task is to uncover the secret message embedded in the audio, despite background music noises and distortion it.
 The flag should be formatted with uppercase words separated by underscores.